filesender/filesender/docs/v2.0/admin/reference/index.md

 ## fall-back for non-html5 browsers

-no longer flash: now normal html post.
+This uses an html post.
 User can still select multiple files, when uploading a hidden iframe takes care of the upload.
 Progress event through polling the server.
 How often polling is done is defined by legacy_upload_progress_refresh_period.

 ## TeraSender high speed upload module